MaaAssistantArknights/MaaAssistantArknights/docs/en/INTEGRATION.md

 // Corresponding task parameters
 {
-    "enable": bool,             // Whether to enable this task, optional, true by default "stage": string,            // Stage name, optional, by default "当前关卡".
+    "enable": bool,             // Whether to enable this task, optional, true by default "stage": string,            // Stage name, optional, by default crrent / last stage.
 Editing in run-time is not supported.
     "medicine": int,            // Maximum number Sanity Potion used, optional, by default 0 "stone": int,               // Maximum number of Originite Prime used, optional, by default 0 "times": int,               // Maximum times, optional, by default infinite